Doodleverse/segmentation_gym/README.md

 We write image datasets to tfrecord format files for 'analysis ready data' that is highly compressed and easy to share.
 One of the motivations for using TFRecords for data is to ensure a consistency in what images get allocated as training ad which get allocated as validation.
 These images are already randomized, and are not randomized further during training.
 Another advantage is the way in which it facilitates efficient data throughput from file to to GPU memory where the numerical calculations carried out during model training, and making out-of-memory errors caused by variation in data input and output throughput to and from the GPU.
 Protocol buffers are also a very good compression technique for sharing large amounts of labeled data.

 * Images are augmented using Keras image augmentation generator functions
-* Each augmented image is written to file (jpeg for images and png for labels - one image per band of the on-hot encoded label)
+* Each augmented image is written to file (png for labels and images - one image per band of the on-hot encoded label)
 * Images are read back in and written to TF-Record format files
 * Models are trained on the augmented data encoded in the tf-records, so the original data is a hold-out or test set.
 This is ideal because although the validation dataset (drawn from augmented data) doesn't get used to adjust model weights, it does influence model training by triggering early stopping if validation loss is not improving.
 Testing on an untransformed set is also a further check/reassurance of model performance and evaluation metric